AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 1. When your workflow is ready, click **[!UICONTROL Start]** to execute it.

 1. The workflow is saved in the **[!UICONTROL Workflows]** list, while the resulting audience(s) are accessible in the **[!UICONTROL Audiences]** list.
 [Learn how to monitor & manage audiences](access-audiences.md)

+## Audience workflow example {#example}

+The example below shows an audience workflow configured to target female customers living in New York and create two new audiences depending on their center of interest into Yoga or Running gear.
+The two audiences are enriched with additional information related to the customers' purchases.

+ADD SCREENSHOT

+1. The Build audience activity targets all Female profiles living in New York.
+1. The Enrichment activity enriches the audience with attributes from the Purchases table.
+1. The Split activity divides the workflow into two paths based on the customers' centers of interest.
+1. The Save audience activities at the end of each path to save each audience into the database.